d12frosted/elpa-mirror/gnu/consult-readme.txt

      includes Consult, Vertico or other completion UIs, Marginalia, Embark and Orderless.
-  2. Either use the default completion UI or ensure that exactly one of `vertico-mode', `mct-mode', `selectrum-mode', or `icomplete-mode' is enabled.
+  2. Either use the default completion UI or ensure that exactly one of `vertico-mode', `mct-mode', or `icomplete-mode' is enabled.
 The unsupported modes `ivy-mode', `helm-mode' and `ido-ubiquitous-mode' must be disabled.
   3. Ensure that the `completion-styles' variable is properly configured.
 Try to set `completion-styles' to a list including `substring' or `orderless'.